AcrobaticRaven/AcrobaticRaven/README.md

 <h1 align="center">Hi 👋, I'm Balaji Sengundar</h1>
-<h3 align="center">Assistant System Engineer at Tata Consultancy Services and a passionate Java developer enthusiast</h3>
+<h3 align="center">Assistant System Engineer at Tata Consultancy Services and a passionate Java developer enthusiast.
+Pursuing the path of achieving mastery in the java developer field and be a better developer through contant learnings.</h3>

 - 🌱 I’m currently learning **Back end developer**